AparnaJoshi007/explained/README.md

     <img src="static/logos/logo.png" alt="Logo" width='200px' height='200px'/>
 </div>

-# Explained
+# My Blog

-Built with Gatsby starter, explained is a personal/hobby blog I have created to talk and write about my interests.
+Built with Gatsby starter, this is a personal/hobby blog I have created to talk and write about my interests.

 ## How can I use Gatsby to create my own blog?